google/WebFundamentals/src/content/en/updates/2018/07/nostate-prefetch.md

 Client-side analytics scripts register a pageview when the page is shown to the user.
 These scripts rely on the execution of JavaScript and NoState Prefetch does not execute any JavaScript.

 Server-side analytics tools register metrics when a request is handled.
 For resources loaded via NoState Prefetch, there can be a significant gap of time between when a request is handled and when the response is actually used by the client (if it is used at all).
-Currently, there is no server-side mechanism for determining whether a request was made via NoStatePrefetch.
+Since Chrome 69 NoState Prefetch adds the header `Purpose: Prefetch` to all requests in order to make them distinguishable from normal browsing.

 ## Check it out {: #check-it-out }